Azure/cortana-intelligence-price-analytics/Technical Deployment Guide/TechnicalDeploymentGuide.md

 environment, hosting all the structured datasets as tables.
 It also performs some bulk compute tasks, such as optimal price suggestion.
 A new S1 database is provisioned by default.

-#### The storage account (stguniqueID)
+#### The storage account (stg[uniqueID])
 The storage account acts most importantly as the storage layer for the pricing engine models.
 It also holds the weekly run outputs from the machine learning services.
 We provision a new LRS account and recommend that you turn the encryption on after deployment.

 ### One-time workbook setup

+After the solution is deployed, you will get a basic graphical overview in the dashboard.
-Next, you will configure an Excel template for interacting with the solution.
+To get numeric outputs, you will need configure an Excel template for interacting with the solution.
 Download the [template](https://aka.ms/pricingxls) and open it.
 It has multiple tabs, each corresponding to a task in pricing analysis.

-Before the sheet can be used, it must be set up by connecting the appropriate web services to the workbook.
+The configuration means connecting the appropriate web services to the workbook.
 Please connect these services by pasting their request-response URL and into the AzureML plugin.
 The URLs and keys are displayed at the final CIQS page, which you can access from the [Deployments section of CIQS](https://start.cortanaintelligence.com/Deployments).